Investor's Guide

 Silicon Spin Qubits

 EarlyThe long-term scalability bet.
 If it works, the semiconductor industry's manufacturing muscle wins.
+Still years from demonstrating multi-qubit error correction.

 Electron or nuclear spins of individual atoms in silicon act as qubits.
 Closely related to conventional transistor physics — qubits can in principle be manufactured using existing CMOS processes at atomic scale.